Zuzzuc/Battlefield-1942-installer/README.md

-This script will install Battlefield 1942 and wine on Mac osx.
+This script will install Battlefield 1942 and wine, if not already installed, on Mac OS X.